JMuckian94/MSP3-LyfeHax/README.md

 - As a user, I want the website to store my membership credentials securely in a database
 - As a user, I want the website to keep my posts assigned to my user profile with my username visible to other users
 - As a user, I as a member, want to be able to edit and delete posts as well as submit posts
-- As a user, I as an admin, want to be able to delete any users posts should they breach community guidelines

 ## User Requirements and Expectations